 the algorithm produced underestimated values of the released activity as manifested by the maximum value of calculated GDR;

 despite the above underestimation, the source term estimation produced by SIM-S was useful taking into account the fact that not any prior information about the released activities was used in source inversion procedure.

 More testing of the algorithm is planned for the future to improve its stability under quickly changing meteorology.
 In addition exact correspondence between nuclide groups used in simple source inversion method and JRODOS nuclide groups has to be established.

 The research leading to these results has received funding from the European Atomic Energy Community Seventh Framework Programme FP7/2012-2013 under grant agreement 323287.

 - Duran J., Duranova T. (2014) Conceptual design of the software tool for simple and fast estimate of source term using gamma dose rate measurements at the fence, PREPARE(WP4)-(14)-02, March 2014.
-(In the text)
+[Google Scholar]

 - Duran J., Bohunova J., Duranova T. (2013) Methodology and computational methods for simple estimate of source term using gamma dose rate measurements at the fence, PREPARE(WP4)-(13)-03, November 2013.
-(In the text)
+[Google Scholar]